TeamBipartite/bipartite-gemm/README.md

 directory to install the library for use in other applications.
 The interface is provided within the `tempNametempName` namespace.

-A `bench` executable is also generated for testing and verification purposes.
+A `bench` executable is generated in the `build` directory for testing and verification purposes.
 Simply run this file to both verify output correctness and benchmark the library - it does not need to be installed to run.
 Note that the test parameters must be passed at compile time using the options specified in the `build` section of this document - this is to ensure best performance possible through hte use of compile-time constants.